Changing or resetting a manifest password

 If you choose to define a password, you need this password whenever the manifest is changed, for example, when you upgrade LGTM or deploy changes to the LGTM cluster configuration file.
 You can change this password or reset it at any time using the

 If you lose the manifest password, it cannot be recovered and the communications secrets used by the LGTM cluster machines must be reset.

 Changing or setting a manifest password

 --inputflag to define the location of the cluster configuration file for the installation.
-By default, it is assumed to be in
+By default, the path to this file is assumed to be

 If the manifest file is already protected by a password, you are prompted to enter the existing password.
 You are then asked to enter and confirm a new password.

 If you have lost the password for the manifest file, then you need to reset the contents of the manifest file and the password.

 - To generate a new manifest file:

 - If you want to upgrade, run the upgrade script.

 - Alternatively, regenerate the files for the cluster configuration.